 Credit hour: A unit of measure representing an hour (50 minutes) of instruction over a 15-week period in a semester or trimester system or a 10-week period in a quarter system.
-It is applied toward the total number of hours needed for completing the requirements of a degree, diploma, certificate, or other formal award.

-Cross-registration: A system whereby students enrolled at one institution may take courses at another institution without having to apply to the second institution.

-Deferred admission: The practice of permitting admitted students to postpone enrollment, usually for a period of one academic term or one year.

-Degree: An award conferred by a college, university, or other postsecondary education institution as official recognition for the successful completion of a program of studies.
+It is applied toward the total number of hours needed for Cross-registration: A system whereby students enrolled at one institution may take courses at another institution without Deferred admission: The practice of permitting admitted students to postpone enrollment, usually for a period of one Degree: An award conferred by a college, university, or other postsecondary education institution as official recognition for the successful completion of a program of studies.

 Degree-seeking students: Students enrolled in courses for credit who are recognized by the institution as seeking a degree or formal award.
-At the undergraduate level, this is intended to include students enrolled in vocational or occupational programs.
+At the undergraduate level, this is intended to include students enrolled in vocational or

 Differs by program (calendar system): A calendar system classification that is used by institutions that have occupational/vocational programs of varying length.
 These schools may enroll students at specific times depending on the program desired.
-For example, a school might offer a two-month program in January, March, May, September, and November; and a three-month program in January, April, and October.

-Diploma: See Postsecondary award, certificate, or diploma.
+For example, a school might offer a two-month program in January, March, May, September, and Diploma: See Postsecondary award, certificate, or diploma.